 A lightcurve is a record of the brightness of an astrophysical object with time, so it is a collection of (time, brightness) pairs.
-For LSST the brightness is measured as flux in nanoJanskies (nJ), and for ZTF it is measured with the traditional magnitude system.
-Note that the values in the lightcurve are difference fluxes, as defined in Objects and Sources.
+For LSST the brightness of sources are calibrated and provided in flux, in the units of nanoJanskies (nJ).
+In ZTF the brightness measurement is provided as an AB magnitude.Note that the values in the lightcurve are difference fluxes, as defined in Objects and Sources.

 Since each source brightness is measured for a specific optical filter, there may be several lightcurves for a given object, for example the g-lightcurve and r-lightcurve will be derived from the detections in the g filter and r filter respectively.
-The nature of the lightcurve informs us of the underlying astrophysics.
-Variable stars can be characterised by the shape of their lightcurves, and explosive transients such as supernovae can be distinguished by the rise and fall rates of their lightcurves.